MaxWasUnavailable/LobbyCompatibility/README.md

 ```

 You can also use your IDE's interface to add the reference.
 For Visual Studio 2022, you do so by clicking on
 the `Project` dropdown, and clicking `Manage NuGet Packages`.
-You then can search for `Max.LobbyCompatibility` and add
+You then can search for `BMX.LobbyCompatibility` and add
 it from there.

 ### Usage